If maternity (or paternity or shared) leave feels like a big unknown to you, read on for all of the crucial information.

-On your maternity leave, you can do up to 10 KIT (keeping in touch) days without losing SMP or MA (Gov.uk, 2019a; Maternity Action, 2019).
+On your maternity leave, you can do up to 10 keeping in touch (KIT) days without losing SMP or MA (Gov.uk, no date a; Maternity Action, 2022).

 There are no specific rules about how much you get paid for KIT days, so you should ask your employer.
 Many employers pay what you would normally earn but they can offset it against your SMP so you should check first.
-They should pay at least the National Minimum wage (Gov.uk, 2019a; Maternity Action, 2019).
+They should pay at least the National Minimum Wage (Gov.uk, no date a; Maternity Action, 2022).

 Not returning to work after maternity leave: what happens next

 If your maternity leave ends and you decide that you don’t want to go back to your job, you’ll just resign in the normal way.
-However, you <can> give your notice during your maternity leave so you don’t actually have to spend those days in the workplace.
-If you give notice after your maternity leave’s up though – unless you take annual or sick leave – you will have to go into work (Gov.uk, 2019a; Maternity Action, 2019).
+However, you can give your notice during your maternity leave so you don’t actually have to spend those days in the workplace.
+If you give notice after your maternity leave’s up though – unless you take annual or sick leave – you will have to go into work (Gov.uk, no date a; Maternity Action, 2022).

 Our support line offers practical and emotional support with feeding your baby and general enquiries for parents, members and volunteers: 0300 330 0700.

 You might find attending one of our NCT New Baby courses helpful as they give you the opportunity to explore different approaches to important parenting issues with a qualified group leader and other new parents in your area.

 Make friends with other parents-to-be and new parents in your local area for support and friendship by seeing what NCT activities are happening nearby.